 Then, on a flat surface, such as a cutting board or countertop, sprinkle a bit of flour.
 Place a small handful of the rice mixture onto the flour and use your hands to shape it into a cone or cylinder shape.

 How big should the arancino be when we are preparing them?
-Arancini means “little oranges” in Italian because it has the weight and size of a small orange, one of the most popular citrus fruits grown in Sicily.
-So you can calculate that the Arancini is easy to eat with the hand, but it covers it in its entirety.
+Arancini means “little oranges” in Italian because it has the weight and size of a small orange, one of Sicily’s most popular citrus fruits.
+So you can calculate that the Arancini is easy to eat with the hand, but it covers it entirely.

 Place the flour, beaten egg, and bread crumbs in separate shallow bowls.
-Dip each arancino first in the flour, then the egg, and then the bread crumbs, making sure to coat all sides evenly.
+Dip each arancino first in the flour, then the egg, and then the bread crumbs, ensuring to coat all sides evenly.

 Arancini Maker (Arancinotto)

-If you plan to routinely prepare Arancini, it might be a good idea to purchase online an Arancini Maker called Arancinotto.
+If you plan to prepare Arancini routinely, it might be a good idea to purchase online an Arancini Maker called Arancinotto.

 To continue, heat a few inches of vegetable oil in a large, deep pot over medium-high heat.
 When the oil is hot, carefully add a few of the arancini and fry for 2–3 minutes, only until golden brown.
 No more time is required as all the inside is pre-cooked.